VlasovAlexey/Minotaur/README.md

 Many of the core components and extensions to Code live in their own repositories on GitHub.
 For example, the [JsPDF](https://github.com/MrRio/jsPDF) and the [JsXLSX](https://github.com/clarketm/js-xlsx) have their own repositories.
 Simply ask if you need more info.

 # Licensing
+Copyright (c) 2023, VlasovAlexey
-Copyright (c) 2022, VlasovAlexey, all rights reserved.
+All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.